airladon/FigureOne/docs/README.md

 });
 ```

-The `equation` is a [DiagramElementCollection][58] with a `eqn` property that contains must of the equation specific information, such as forms and special layout functions, such as `frac`.
+The `equation` is a [DiagramElementCollection][52] with an `eqn` property that contains equation specific information, such as forms and special layout functions, such as `frac`.
 Let's use this to add the form:

 ```javascript
 const e = equation.eqn.functions;